zeroluck/docs/sources/admin-guide/installation/centos.md

 `# service gluu-server start`

+## Gluu Server Configuratioin

+To perform the final configuration of the Gluu Server you need to provide some instance specific information, like the DNS hostname, and the information required for an X.509 certificate.
+After successful Gluu Server rpm installation, run the Gluu Server `setup.py` to complete the installation.
+You can get the latest setup scripts:

 `# chroot /home/gluu-server/ su -`

 `# cd /install/community-edition-setup/`

 `# ./setup.py`

-## Starting | Stopping the Gluu Server

-`# /etc/init.d/gluu-server start`

-`# /etc/init.d/gluu-server stop`

-## Login to chroot environment
-`# chroot /home/gluu-server/ su -`

-## Gluu Server Setup
-To perform the final configuration of the Gluu Server you need to provide some Gluu Server appliance specific information, like the DNS hostname, and the information required for an X.509 certificate.
-After successful Gluu Server rpm installation, run the Gluu Server `setup.py` to complete the installation.
-You can get the latest setup scripts:
+To get an updated Community Edition Setup script, download the latest zip file:

 `# wget https://github.com/GluuFederation/community-edition-setup/archive/master.zip`

-Unzip and cd to community-edition-setup

-`# ./setup.py`

 After setup.py script successful execution, point your browser to `https://hostname` Login with the default user name “admin” and the password printed back in the confirmation (also